arturogonzalezm/nyc-taxi-etl/docs/LOCAL_SETUP.md

 ## Complete ETL Commands Reference (Docker)

-All commands below assume you are inside the ETL container (`docker exec -it nyc-taxi-etl bash`).
+All commands below assume you are inside the ETL container (`docker exec -it nyc-taxi-etl-etl bash`).

 ### Bronze Layer - Data Ingestion